What is Fracking?

 Relatively new drilling technology - high-volume horizontal hydraulic fracturing (fracking) - now makes it possible to reach natural gas reserves that underlie much of the eastern part of Ohio.

-Hydraulic fracturing is the use of sand, water, and chemicals injected at high pressures to blast open shale rock and release the trapped gas inside.
-Horizontal drilling (also called "directional drilling") is just like it sounds: after the well drill reaches a certain vertical depth in the ground, the well is then drilled horizontally.
+Fracking is the use of sand, water, and chemicals injected at high pressures to blast open shale rock and release the trapped gas inside.
+Horizontal drilling is just like it sounds: after the well drill reaches a certain vertical depth in the ground, the well is then drilled horizontally.

 As with any industrial activity, the development of oil and gas involves risks to air, land, water, wildlife and communities.